CouponAI-ai/CouponAISmartFinder/replit.md

 ## Overview

 CouponAI is a mobile-first web application designed to help users discover, save, and organize coupons and deals from multiple stores.
-The platform features AI-powered personalized recommendations using OpenAI's API, location-based deal discovery, and a comprehensive browsing experience optimized for mobile devices.
+The platform features AI-powered personalized recommendations using OpenAI's API, location-based deal discovery with geocoding, and a comprehensive browsing experience optimized for mobile devices.
 The application emphasizes quick deal scanning, thumb-friendly navigation, and clear discount visibility, drawing inspiration from modern shopping apps like Honey, Rakuten, and Groupon.

+## Project Status
+**Current State**: ✅ Fully functional MVP - Built from scratch on November 13, 2025

+### Recent Build (November 13, 2025)
+Complete rebuild of CouponAI application with all features:
+- ✅ All 5 pages implemented (Home, Browse, AI Picks, Saved, Profile)
+- ✅ Complete backend with Express API and in-memory storage
+- ✅ OpenAI integration for AI-powered recommendations
+- ✅ Geocoding backend with Haversine distance calculation
+- ✅ Location-based deals via `/api/coupons/nearby` endpoint
+- ✅ End-to-end testing completed successfully
+- ✅ All core functionality verified and working

 ## User Preferences